rehierl/node-tree-outliner/6-the-bigger-picture/the-h1-h3-issue.md

   Do comments count?
 Does a hierarchy that only consists of `<div>` containers count?
-* What is supposed to happen in case of whole hierarchies of "empty" sections which still have sparse, deeply-nested but non-empty inner subsections?
+* What is supposed to happen in case of whole hierarchies of "empty" sections which still have sparse, deeply-nested but still non-empty inner sections?
 * Won't the removal of "empty" sections change an intended logical layout?
   (e.g. a structure intended for documentational purposes that gets filled with content over time).

-In other words: There are many questions that need to be answered if seemingly empty sections would have to be skipped.
+In other words: There are many questions that need to be answered, if seemingly empty sections would have to be skipped.

 ### Information gathering and information display.